Anti Itch Dog Shampoo

 Grooming dog bathing Whether a dog should be bathed regularly is still a hotly debated topic.
 In general: If your dog wallows in strictly smelling things regularly or appreciates an extensive mud bath, you can not avoid bathing your dog.
 The same applies to four-legged friends who suffer from skin problems due to an allergy and who, for example, need to be washed regularly with a special shampoo to avoid bacterial skin infections.

 The crucial thing when bathing the dog is choosing the right dog shampoo.
 Since the skin of dogs has a different pH value than that of us humans, care products for humans must not be used in dogs under any circumstances.

 For bathing your dog, you should definitely use special dog care products.
 When washing, you should also always make sure that the shampoo is completely washed out of the fur, otherwise your darling may experience unpleasant skin irritation.

 You should also pay attention to a non-slip surface so that your fur nose does not slip during the bath and can possibly injure yourself.
 If you follow these points, bathing your dog is generally harmless.
 Nevertheless, you should of course not bathe your dog too often.
 Okay at most once a week.

-When it makes sense to visit the dog groomer
+When does it makes sense to visit the dog groomer?

 In general, you can of course take care of your dog's coat according to its coat type.
 However, if you have problems with grooming your dog's fur, or you are not sure how to properly groom your dog's fur - then a visit to a well-trained dog groomer will definitely help you.
 This can stand by you in an advisory capacity, as well as take over and show the professional care of your dog.
 This can include, for example, correct bathing, cutting, shearing, trimming and removing undercoat and matting.